Open-Markets-Initiative/wireshark-lua/README.md

 ## Lua Wireshark Dissectors

 Lua wireshark dissector scripts provide an easily customized cross platform dissection solution for viewing common binary exchange protocols.
-For more information: [Wireshark Lua Documentation.](https://wiki.wireshark.org/Lua#How_Lua_fits_into_Wireshark "How Lua fits into Wireshark")
+For more information: [How Lua fits into Wireshark.](https://wiki.wireshark.org/Lua#How_Lua_fits_into_Wireshark "Wireshark's Lua Documentation")

 ## Usage

-To dissect packets, place lua script(s) in the wireshark plugins directory.
-For configuration information: [Wireshark Files Configuration.](https://www.wireshark.org/docs/wsug_html_chunked/ChAppFilesConfigurationSection.html "Wireshark Lua Configuration")
+To dissect packets, place lua script(s) in the wireshark plugins directory and open capture.

 The standard path on a windows install: